hadronous/hadronous.github.io/docs/candid/01-style-guide.md

 Use separate request and response types for each service method.
 Name them `{MethodName}Request` and `{MethodName}Reponse` respectively.

 This allows for changes to a single service method without affecting other methods.
 It may be tempting to reuse common request or response types for multiple methods, but over time this can lead to a lot of messy coupling between methods.
-Unique request and response types also allows for readers to quickly understand the purpose of each type, without needing to explicitly check the service method that it is used for.
+Unique request and response types also allow readers to quickly understand the purpose of each type, without needing to explicitly check the service method that it is used for.

 :::danger[**Don't**]